Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

 It’s suitable as a pain relief option for dogs with arthritis, spinal problems, hip or elbow dysplasia, certain injuries or traumas and orthopedic problems, and as part of a post-surgical recovery plan.

-Canine Water Therapy centers can offer a number of options including underwater treadmills, whirlpools and of course swimming pools.
+Canine water therapy centers can offer a number of options including underwater treadmills, whirlpools and of course swimming pools.

 Water has wonderful benefits for a dog in pain, including supporting his weight, taking stress of his joints.

-When the water is heated to the right temperature it also helps to relieve pain, reduce inflammation and relieve stiffness.
+When the water is heated to the right temperature it also helps to relieve pain, reduce inflammation, and relieve stiffness.

 The IAAMB (International Association of Animal Massage& Bodywork and the Association of Canine Water Therapy) website has a comprehensive list of Canine Water Therapy Centers (both national and international).
 You can find this list here… ACWT Member DirectoryYour vet may also be able to recommend complementary therapists for your dog, or you can search online for the particular therapy you’re looking for in your area.

 Acupuncture is an ancient Chinese therapy which involves inserting tiny needles into certain, specific points in the body.
+However, Western veterinarians are now understanding the science behind acupuncture and are including it in their mainstream treatments.

 Find a Veterinary Acupuncturist in your area here… AAVA Veterinary AcupuncturistsOr ask your veterinarian for recommendations or suggestions.